ska-telescope/developer.skatelescope.org/src/tools/git.rst

 * Git logs shall be human readable in sequence, describing the development activity.
 * Use imperative forms in the commit message.

-Configure git
+Configure Git
 =============

-Set GIT institutional email address
+Set Git institutional email address
 +++++++++++++++++++++++++++++++++++

-Setup git so that it uses your institutional email account to sign commits, this can be done in your global git configuration:
+Setup Git so that it uses your institutional email account to sign commits, this can be done in your global Git configuration:

 .. code:: bash

   $ git config --global user.email "your@institutional.email"
-  $ git config --global user.email
-  your@institutional.email

 Or you can configure the mail address on a project basis.